bastiscode/spell_check/README.rst

 Inside the Docker container both the `Command line interfaces`_ and `Python API`_ are available for you to use.
 You can also evaluate model predictions on benchmarks.

-To build the Docker image
+Build the Docker image:

 .. code-block:: bash

     make build_docker

-To start a Docker container
+Start a Docker container:

 .. code-block:: bash